Free-Boundary Quasiconformal Maps via a Least-squares Operator in Diffeomorphism Optimization: Experimental results

-The first example is the registration of partial tooth surfaces.
-In Fig.\ref{fig:MH_AMNH_3 mesh_highlighted}, the first two columns show the conformal parameterization of the moving surface and the target static tooth surface, respectively.
-There are 4 regions selected on each surface for alignment and are highlighted in Fig.\ref{fig:MH_AMNH_3 mesh_highlighted}.
-In this example, the weights of intensity matching loss $E_{\text{I}}$, landmark matching loss $E_{\text{pc}}$, angle distortion loss $E_{\text{BC}}$ and smoothness loss $E_{\text{smooth}}$ are 1, 1e-1, 5e-1 and 1e-3, respectively.
-We compare our result with that of the method in Qiu\cite{qiu2020inconsistent} which is denoted by LSQC in the following.
-And to perform Qiu's method, we select four landmarks, one in each region for two surfaces, respectively.
-As shown in Fig.\ref{fig:MH_AMNH_bc_intensity_comparison}, When registering two partial tooth surfaces using four selected feature regions, our method reduced the angular distortion, measured by the average L2 norm of the BCs, by 11.3\% (from 0.115 to 0.102).
+The first example is the registration of tooth surfaces.
+In Figure \ref{fig:MH_AMNH_3 mesh_highlighted}, the first two columns show the conformal parameterizations of the moving surface and the target static tooth surface, respectively.
+There were 4 regions selected on each surface for alignment and are highlighted in Figure \ref{fig:MH_AMNH_3 mesh_highlighted}.
+In this example, the weights of intensity matching loss $E_{\text{I}}$, landmark matching loss $E_{\text{pc}}$, angle distortion loss $E_{\text{BC}}$ and smoothness loss $E_{\text{smooth}}$ were 1, 1e-1, 5e-1 and 1e-3, respectively.
+We compared our result with that of the method in Qiu\cite{qiu2020inconsistent} which is denoted by LSQC in the following.
+And to perform Qiu's method, we selected four landmarks, one in each selected region on both surfaces.
+As shown in Figure \ref{fig:MH_AMNH_bc_angle_intensity_comparison}, When registering two tooth surfaces using four selected feature regions, our method reduced the angular distortion, measured by the average $\ell^2$ norm of BCs, by 12.2\% (from 0.1135 to 0.09966).
+Additionally, the angle distortion histogram for SBN-Opt was more concentrated around lower values and exhibits a lighter tail than that of LSQC, with mean angle distortion reduced by 10.7\% ($6.943^\circ$ to $6.202^\circ$).
 More significantly, the registration accuracy was substantially improved, with the average L1 intensity mismatch error on the overlapping region dropping by 16.9\% (from 0.0794 to 0.0660).
-The registration result in the 2D domain is shown in the third column of Fig.\ref{fig:MH_AMNH_3 mesh_highlighted}.
+The registration result in the 2D domain is shown in the third column of Figure \ref{fig:MH_AMNH_3 mesh_highlighted}.
 The green mesh is the deformed mesh from the source mesh under the bijective deformation map with the blue highlighted regions overlapping orange highlighted regions in the target mesh.
-The intersection region of the two meshes is the region of correspondence amongst the two tooth surfaces, see Fig.\ref{fig:MH_AMNH_overlap_region_in_two_mesh}.
+The intersection region of the two meshes is the region of correspondence amongst the two tooth surfaces, see Figure \ref{fig:MH_AMNH_overlap_region_in_two_mesh}.